gauthierniglio/nilio-font/README.md

 # Nilio

 Nilio is a variable font designed for interfaces.
-Built with legibility and rhythm in mind, it adapts to a wide range of weights through a single variable axis — making it practical for both UI and display use.
+Built with legibility and rhythm in mind, it adapts to a wide range of weights through a single variable axis — making it practical for display use.

 **Axis:** Weight (`wght`) — 100 to 900
 **Formats:** `.woff2` (web), `.woff` (web fallback), `.ttf` (desktop)